 website | get directions | best for: country breakfast

-Maple Counter is a family-run, homey spot that reminds me of what Cracker Barrel is going for, but Maple Counter actually is.
+Maple Counter is a family-run, homey spot that reminds me of what Cracker Barrel is going for, but Maple Counter actually is actually good.
 If you go for brunch, get the corned beef hash and split their signature apple pancake.
 It’s made souffle-style and stands 3 inches tall, stuffed with tender apples and a Saigon-cinnamon sugar glaze.

 Passatempo Taverna